These backpacks will take you all the way through the 2020 school year

-Because college and high school students lug around a larger variety of tech products and books, they need sturdier backpacks than those that might do the trick for younger crowds.
-We've put packs to the test and rounded up a list of favorite rucksacks of the year.
-Check out these high-quality backpacks for all your school adventures.
+College and high school students tend to carry more tech and books than younger school kids and will need heavier backpacks.
+We've put together a comprehensive list of the best backpacks for students to ensure that there's something for everyone.
+Check out these high-quality backpacks for your school adventures.

 - Best anti-theft pack: MATEIN College Bookbag